-The task of execution plan determination is the last task that needs to be solved in the complex service composition procedure.
-In general the task of determination of optimal execution plan of complex service can be described in the following way.
-The systems task is to pick one version of each atomic service defined uniquely by the scenario in such a way, that quality requirements are satisfied.
-Noteworthy is fact that picking two atomic service versions defines also a communication path that is going to be used to communicate between these services - assuming that there is always chosen the best possible path if there is more than one available in the system.
-The task is similar to the task of finding an optimal path in graph considered in earlier work [4] but the difference in this approach is the solution represented as a graph - not as a single path.
-Due to that the former algorithms cannot be used.
-Formally the task of finding optimal a complex service execution plan is formulated as follows:
+A task of execution plan determination is the last task that needs to be solved in the complex service composition procedure.
+In general the task of determination of optimal execution plan of complex service can be described as follows.
+The systems task is to pick one version of each atomic service defined uniquely by the scenario in such way, that quality requirements are satisfied.
+Noteworthy is fact that picking two atomic service versions defines also a communication path that is going to be used to communicate between these services - assuming that there is always chosen the best possible path if there is more than once.
+The task is similar to the task of finding an optimal path in graph considered in earlier work [4] but the difference is that in this approach the solution is represented as a graph - not as a single path - and the former algorithms can not be used.
+Formally the task of finding optimal a complex service execution plan can be formulated as follows: